 Show commands/hotkeys containing - Type part or all of the name of a tool or hotkey to see a list of tool names and hotkeys with that string of characters.

-Click on an item in the list of Commands and Hotkeys to select it.
+Click on an item in the Command Name list to select it.

 When a tool is selected, notice the Tool Available In section displays a list of the view types where the selected command can be used.
 The Tool Description section shows a brief description of the selected command.